alXKl/taxonomy-editor/readme.md

 word val_1 val_2 ... val_n
 ```
 So e.g. there shouldn't be pos tags or any other additional informations.

+**Note:** Although using *Git Large File System (LFS)*, the default embeddings of the project can't be
+downloaded without purchasing additional data packs for this project.
+Please use an own word-embedding until
+this issue has been solved.

 ## 4. Manual